harrisonkong/HKUIKeyboardManager/README.md

 This keyboard manager will come to your rescue and provide many options to customize how its function.
 Only a few lines of code will saves you hours of work in every project that uses text input.
 It also provides a few bonus functions.

-To see it in action and play with its options, head to https://github.com/harrisonkong/HKUIKeyboardManagerDemo for a demo application.
+To see it in action and play with its options, head to https://github.com/harrisonkong/HKUIKeyboardManagerDemo for this demo application.

 <img src='https://github.com/harrisonkong/HKUIKeyboardManager/blob/master/s1.jpg' width="200" /> <img src='https://github.com/harrisonkong/HKUIKeyboardManager/blob/master/s2.jpg' width="200" /> <img src='https://github.com/harrisonkong/HKUIKeyboardManager/blob/master/s3.jpg' width="200" />

-## HOW TO USE IT ##

-The diagrams here explain how it works.
+The following diagrams here explain how it works.

 There are two classes, `HKUIKeyboardManager` is for `UIView` that do not scroll.
 For this version, it simply hides and shows the keyboard.